rccgmessiah/website/README.md

 Can't write code but want to support?
 Donations are always welcome.

-See ways you can give volunatarily to the church: https://rccgmessiahchapel.ca/give_serve.html
+Please see different ways you can volunatarily give to the church here: https://rccgmessiahchapel.ca/give_serve.html